sharangj/weather-monster/README.md

 An app to forecast weather of a city

+## Running tests

+- Run `make test` to run all the tests
+- Run only controller tests with `go test ./test/controllers/ -v`
+- Make sure you run test migrations using `make migrate-test-db`

 ## Running migrations

 - Run `make migrate-dev-db` for dev db and Run `make migrate-test-db` before running tests.